-However, the SAE has certified the engine at 662 horsepower and 631 lb-ft of torque, officially making it the world's most powerful production V8.
+Thanks in part to a TVS series 2300 (2.3-liter) supercharger that provides 14.0 psi of maximum boost, the 5.8-liter V8 is also able to crank out no less than 631 lb-ft of torque.
 An impressive 395 lb-ft are available just off idle at 1,000rpm, making the GT500 an ideal burnout machine, and more 90 percent of the car's torque is available in the 2,200 to 5,800 rpm range.

-Don't think that the new V8 is a one-trick pony, either - rated at a respectable 15 mpg in the city and 24 mpg on the highway, it's also the most efficient engine with over 550 horsepower in America according to Ford.
+Don't think that the new V8 is a one-trick pony - rated at a respectable 15 mpg in the city and 24 mpg on the highway, it manages to avoid the gas-guzzler tax and is the most efficient engine with over 550 horsepower in America.

-Shifting is handled exclusively by a six-speed manual transmission, which also features increased torque and rpm capacity thanks to its dual-clutch design.
+Unlike some its competitors, the GT500 isn't offered with an automatic gearbox.
+Shifting duties are handled exclusively by a tradition six-speed manual transmission, which features increased torque and rpm capacity thanks to its dual-disc clutch design.

 How does the GT500 manage its traction problem?

-Of course, when dealing with over 600 horsepower, traction management becomes a serious concern, to which Ford answered with more than just new gearing.
-A new, defeatable launch control system has been developed that allows drivers unprecedented levels of control, allowing for specific rpm launch points to be chosen based on elevation, tire and street temperature and other variables.
-This system is fully unique to the SVT lineup in that it is incorporated into both the engine control and traction control systems.
+Of course, when a vehicle sends 600 horsepower to the pavement through just two wheels, traction management becomes a serious concern, and Ford has dealt with the situation by adding more than just new gearing.
+A defeatable launch control system has been developed that allows drivers high levels of control, permitting specific rpm launch points to be chosen based on elevation, tire and street temperature and other variables.
+This system is fully unique to the SVT lineup and is incorporated into both the engine control and traction control systems.